centreon/centreon-documentation/versioned_docs/version-23.10/reporting/introduction.md

 ## Simple reporting

-The availability reports of monitoring objects from Centreon Web interface allows to display the availability rate about hosts, hostgroup or servicegroup on a selected period.
+The availability reports concerning objects monitored via the Centreon Web interface can display the availability rates of hosts, a hostgroup, or a servicegroup over a selected period.

-To access to availability reports:
+To access the availability reports:

-- Go into the menu: **Reporting > Dashboard**
+- Go to **Reporting > Dashboard**.
-- In the left menu, click on **Host**
+- In the left menu, click **Host**.
-- Select defined host in **Host** list
+- Select a host from the **Host** list.

 ![image](../assets/reporting/os-reporting/os-host-reporting.png)

-- The **Reporting Period** allows to select a predefined period or to define it manually using **From** to **to** fields.
+- The **Reporting Period** lets you select a predefined period or define it manually using **From** to **to** fields.
-- The **Host state** table displays the availability rates of object.
+- The **Host state** table displays the availability rates of objects.
 - The **State Breakdowns For Host Services** table displays the availability of linked objects.
-- The timeline allows you to see intuitively the status of the object in short time.
+- The timeline provides a quick and intuitive overview of the status of the object.

 ![image](../assets/reporting/os-reporting/os-host-timeline.png)

-Moreover, clicking on a day in the timeline, you get the report of the day:
+Click a day in the timeline to obtain the report for that day:

 ![image](../assets/reporting/os-reporting/os-host-tooltip.png)

 It is also possible to view web reports:

-* The groups of hosts: Click on **Host Groups** in the left menu
+* The groups of hosts: Click **Host Groups** in the left menu
-* The groups of services: Click on **Service Groups** in the left menu
+* The groups of services: Click **Service Groups** in the left menu

-The CSV icones makes it possible to export data into CSV file.
+The CSV icon is used to export data to a CSV file.

 ![image](../assets/reporting/os-reporting/os-csv.png)

-> It is also possible to access to availability of a service by clicking on the service name in the host or servicegroup report.
+> You can also see the availability of a service by clicking the service name in the host or servicegroup report.